huner2/Tiny-CTF-Platform/README.md

 Pending Features
 -------

-* Hint text that can be displayed after a `hint` button is pressed on the task pages.
+* Hint text that can be displayed after a `show` button is pressed on the task pages.
+* Customizable minimum password length requirement

 Contact
 -------